KontonGu/FaST-GShare/README.md

 # FaST-GShare

 ## Introduction
-**FaST-GShare: Enabling Efficient Spatio-Temporal GPU Sharing in Serverless Computing for Deep Learning Inference** FaST-GShare is a Kubernetes-based GPU sharing mechanism that enables fine-grained resource allocation across both temporal and spatial dimensions.
+**FaST-GShare: Enabling Efficient Spatio-Temporal GPU Sharing in Serverless Computing for Deep Learning Inference**. \\

+FaST-GShare is a Kubernetes-based GPU sharing mechanism that enables fine-grained resource allocation across both temporal and spatial dimensions.
 Users can allocate corresponding GPU computing resources by configuring the appropriate temporal quota_limit and quota_req, as well as spatial sm_partition and memory, within the annotations.
 More details, please refer to the [paper](https://dl.acm.org/doi/abs/10.1145/3605573.3605638).

 ### FaSTPod